-We will apply a long lasting residual insecticide to the exterior of your home, yard or other outdoor area.
+- Boundary and Perimeter Treatments: We will apply a long lasting residual insecticide to the exterior of your home, yard or other outdoor area.

-We will apply a long lasting residual insecticide to the exterior of your home concentrating on the insect entry points to effectively block pests from entering your home.
+- Exterior Perimeter Treatments: We will apply a long lasting residual insecticide to the exterior of your home concentrating on the insect entry points to effectively block pests from entering your home.
 These treatments can possibly reduce the need for additional interior treatments.

-Interior areas are inspected and treated specifically for the pests present in your home.
+- Interior Treatments: Interior areas are inspected and treated specifically for the pests present in your home.
 A combination of residual insecticides, repellants, baits and traps may be used based on your concerns or particular pests.

-Treat the complete exterior perimeter of your home including windows, points of entry, fascia and soffit areas to prevent and control seasonal pests.
+- Seasonal Power Spray: Treat the complete exterior perimeter of your home including windows, points of entry, fascia and soffit areas to prevent and control seasonal pests.

 Ants and Other Small Pests

 Ant and roach infestations are the most commonly reported pest problem.

 Ant infestation is the most commonly reported pest problem.
 They enter your home seeking water and an accessible food source.
 Ants often enter a home through cracks around windows and doors and once inside can become a problem quickly, because ants mature to adults within a matter of days.
 Ants build massive colonies, so their presence is usually detected when you see their nests, or the ants themselves.